JohnCenaCollective/STO-Academy-Build-Tool/README.md

 ###RUNNING ON MAC OS

-Since I don't own a Mac, and I can't package the application as a nice and nifty .app package, the only way to run the application is via terminal.
+Since we don't own a Mac, and we can't package the application as a nice and nifty .app package, the only way to run the application is via terminal.

 1. Open Terminal
 2. Navigate to the directory where you extracted the converter (`cd path`).